Catsys/q-server/README.md

 ## Commands
 `put` - put job in queue
 `worker` - run listener.
 Listens to the queue and executes the jobs.
 Your task is to maintain the constant performance of the worker.
+`worker-stop` - stop all workers.
 `help` - run help command

 ## "put" command parameters: